 Go Through the SAS Array Indexes

 The obvious approach is to simply go through each of the SAS array elements and set that element to zero.
 Below, I do so in a simple do loop.
 First, I create a matrix x with ten elements.
 Next, I simply loop through each element and set it to zero.
-You can check the log and see that all elements are in fact set to zero.
+You can check the log and verify that all elements are zero.

 data _null_; array x (1 .
 3 .
 5 .
 7 .
 9 .); do i=1 to dim(x); x[i]=0; end; put x[*]; run;